laurence79/autodep/README.md

 # Autodep

-An opinionated Inversion-of-Control container for typescript.
+An opinionated dependency injection container for typescript.

 Heavily inspired by Microsoft's [tsyringe](https://github.com/microsoft/tsyringe) and [unity](https://github.com/unitycontainer/unity).
 But with some different choices.